Contents

 The good thing is you can overcome each of these challenges.
 And when you do, here are ways to leverage feature-based pricing to grow your revenue (and gross margins).

-Feature-based pricing is a common pricing strategy in the technology industry.
-It enables tech brands to offer different but related products and services at different price points, enabling them to reach a broader customer base.
+Feature-based pricing is a common pricing strategy across the technology industry and beyond.
+It enables brands to offer different but related products and services at different price points, reaching a broader customer base.

 There are a couple of approaches you can take for using feature-based pricing in SaaS.
 Consider the following.